What Is Bioluminescence?

 Angler Fish, Finding Nemo, Copyright Pixar and Walt Disney Studio

-In the Turks and Caicos Islands, a few days after a full moon after sunser, small marine glow worms will come to the surface and put on a show.
+In the Turks and Caicos Islands, after sunset a few days after there was a full moont, small marine glow worms will come to the surface and put on a show.
 It is short but beautiful.
 The green glow is caused by a fluorescent photoprotein that the female worm releases along with her eggs.

 Dinoflagellates are tiny single celled organisms that are found in oceans all around the world.
 Dinoflagellates are thought to use their bioluminescence to startle predators.
 When touched by a predator, it acts as a trigger for the dinoflagellate cell to flash because of the imparted mechanical stress.Although predators are the main cause, any mechanical stress of a certain strength, such as the forces in waves or by swimming animals can also trigger the flash.
 Dinoflagellates are also a main cause of Red Tides which occur when the algae from algal blooms becomes so numerous that it discolors the water.